About

 • Remove the bowl from the mixer, and mix the dough the rest of the way with a wooden spoon or spatula.
 Make sure to scrape the bottom of the bowl so that all of the flour is mixed in well.

 • The dough will be fairly soft.
-Cover the bowl with plastic wrap and chill for at least 2 hours, until the dough is chilled and easy to scoop.
+Cover the bowl with plastic wrap and chill for at least 2 hours or until the dough is chilled and easy to scoop.

 • Preheat oven to 375°F / 190°C. Line at least 2 half sheet pans with parchment paper.